“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Should you have any queries please contact the International Team on +44 (0) 1204 903110 or email firstname.lastname@example.org

-Apply online: University of Bolton MA Social Work-20 September 2021 (Intake not currently accepting international applications)
+Apply online: University of Bolton MA Social Work - 19 September 2022

 Modern social work professionals require a range of skills and values.
 Our practice placement partners and tutors will help you gain experience in a range of social work scenarios designed to develop your skills in a safe and supportive environment.
 The course involves a wealth of workplace learning opportunities.
 You’ll undertake a first-year placement of 70 days and a final year placement of 100 days.
 Your placements will be organised and monitored by the University (please note that considerable travelling may be required and that you’ll be responsible for travel and parking costs).